-Under the [43] tab. select [Sensor cleaning], then press < (str) >.
+Under the [¥3] tab, select [Sensor cleaning], then press < (SET) >.

-Select [Clean now :□].
+Select [Clean now :].

-- Select [Clean now : → 1, then press. < (SET) >. - Select [OK] on the dialog screen, then press < (SET) >. - The screen will indicate that the sensor is being cleaned.
-Although there will be a shutter sound, a picture is not taken.
+- Select [Clean now . □], then press < (SET) >. - Select [OK] on the dialog screen. then press < (SET) >. - The screen will indicate that the sensor is being cleaned.
+(A small sound may be heard.)
+Although there will be a shutter sound during the cleaning, a picture is not taken.

 - For best results, perform the sensor cleaning with the camera placed upright and stable on a table or other flat surface. - Even if you repeat the sensor cleaning, the result will not improve much.
-Immediately after the sensor cleaning is finished, the [Clean now .] option will remain disabled temporarily.
+Immediately after the sensor cleaning is finished, the [Clean now that] option will remain disabled temporarily.